jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

     * **2688**x1522 resolution, aka 2.7K

 {{< callout type="warning" >}}
 Stabilization is great during the day, but **not during the night.**
 {{< /callout >}}

-As you can see in this video, where Im just walking:
+As you can see in this video, where Im just walking in the evening:

 {{< youtube id="TrhDGUzuxxc" autoplay="false" >}}